 |Prospect Research Staff, Advancement Services Staff, Operations

 Slate Preferred Partners

-Although no third parties are required as part of the solution, institutions that desire deeper project management resources and technical expertise benefit from engaging a Slate Preferred Partner.
+Although no third parties are required to implement Slate, institutions that desire deeper project management resources and technical expertise might benefit from engaging a Slate Preferred Partner.
 Slate Preferred Partners offer on-campus and remote dedicated services, including implementation, consulting, and support services for Slate and your organization's Slate projects and priorities.

 Slate is not a conventional IT project.
 Slate was designed and built for those who will be the primary users of the system, namely admissions and enrollment staff.
 95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Captains without the need for intervention by IT staff.

-IT staff play an important role in integrating with other external and campus systems.
+IT staff is important in integrating with other external and campus systems.